-If this is not the ultimate purpose you are pursuing in life, you are not following Jesus Christ!
+If this is not the ultimate purpose you pursue in life, you are not following Jesus Christ!

 Third, Following Jesus is paying close attention to Jesus:

 Following Jesus connotes watching or observing Jesus closely and continuously.
-It involves fellowshipping or communing daily, regularly or constantly with Jesus in prayer and in the study of His Word.
+It involves fellowshipping or communing daily, regularly, or constantly with Jesus in prayer and studying His Word.

 Fourth, Following Jesus is obeying Jesus:

 Following Jesus is obeying every command, instruction, or teaching of Jesus Christ.
-This is not a selective, partial or delayed obedience, but a prompt and perfect obedience to whatever Jesus commands, instructs or teaches.
+This is not a selective, partial, or delayed obedience, but prompt and perfect obedience to whatever Jesus commands, instructs, or teaches.